Three techniques to improve your value proposition

 To see this contrast in video, compare these competing AI-powered phone ads from Samsung and Google.
 Samsung promotes vague AI benefits under the slogan, The next big thing is you:

-Whereas Google names and demonstrates five specific AI-powered features:
+Whereas Google names and demonstrates specific AI-powered features:

 You get the idea.
 Google’s prospects have a far clearer picture of what the phone can do for them.